hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 - **Deferred** (no progress),
 - **Withdrawn** (the author decides to abandon it),
 - **Stagnant** (stalled draft or review for six months),
-- **Rejected** (the Council decides it’s not accepted), or
+- **Rejected** (if it's not accepted), or
 - **Replaced** (superseded by a newer HIP).

 > **Hiero Review vs. Hedera Review**
 > - **Hiero Review**: Standards Track HIPs typically require a final vote by the Hiero Council.
-> - **Hedera Review**: If the HIP is Accepted by Hiero, Hedera may choose whether to adopt it onto the Hedera mainnet.
-The optional `hedera-approval` header can be updated to mark the date of hedera approval or note N/A meaning “Not Approved.”
+> Note: If the HIP is Accepted by Hiero, Hedera may choose whether to adopt it onto the Hedera mainnet.
+The `hedera-reviewed-date` header can be updated to mark the date of the review, and `hedera-approval-status` can be set to `Approved` or `Rejected`.

 ### HIP Status Titles